 If you want to just relax, you can also rent a beach umbrella with sunbeds at one of the bathhouses on the beach, which also have restaurants where you can order food and drinks.

 One more positive not about Cala Sinzias is that it is fully accessible to disabled.
-Finally, you are allowed to bring your dog to the beach until 8:00 am and from 8:00 pm, and throughout the day if you choose to rent an umbrella from one of the bathhouses on the beach (you will have to call ahead to specify you are going with a dog).
+Finally, you can bring your dog to the beach until 8:00 am and from 8:00 pm.
+You can also bring your dog throughout the day if you choose to rent an umbrella from one of the bathhouses on the beach (you will have to call ahead to specify you are going with a dog).

-You can contact Lido Tamatete to book your place and even a table at the restaurant (actually one of my favorite on the area, so you may want to go even just for a meal).
-You can call them at +393355313886.
+You can contact Lido Tamatete via whatsapp or call them at +393355313886 to book your place and even a table at the restaurant (actually one of my favorite on the area, so you may want to go even just for a meal).

 Important rules of behavior for Cala Sinzias

-Please remember to follow some basic rules when staying in Cala Sinzias, in order to enjoy the beautiful environment without damaging it and in order for everyone to have a good time:
+Please remember to follow some basic rules when staying in Cala Sinzias (as well as any other Sardinian beach), in order to enjoy the beautiful environment without damaging it and in order for everyone else around you to have a good time:

 DON’T TAKE SAND – This rule applies to every beach in Sardinia.
 It is strictly forbidden to take sand, shells and stones with you.
 Keep in mind that by doing so you may be subjected to a fine.
 Make sure to also read this post for more information.